fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 Receiving is failing to work unless the receipt is done in the loop().

 I swapped priority so that SwitchTask is 2 and ReceiveTask is 1.
 This works for three or four cycles and then goes wrong.

+It turns out that the SwitchTask has a stack which is not getting deleted after the task runs.
+This means that multiple sets opf the stack are generated until the Arduino UNO runs out of memory.

+This does not happen when the same task structure is called from the loop() so in that case the memory is not retained.

+This may be because starting one task from another is not allowed in FreeRTOS.